-[Docket No. FWS-HQ-MB-2016-0051; FF09M21200-178-FXMB1231099BPP0]
+[Docket No. FWS-HQ-MB-2017-0028; FF09M21200-178-FXMB1231099BPP0]

-RIN 1018-BB40
+RIN 1018-BB73

-Migratory Bird Hunting; Final Frameworks for Migratory Bird Hunting Regulations
+Migratory Bird Hunting; Proposed Frameworks for Migratory Bird Hunting Regulations

-AGENCY: Fish and Wildlife Service,
+AGENCY: Fish and Wildlife Service, Interior.

-Interior.

-ACTION: Final rule.
+ACTION: Proposed rule; supplemental.

-SUMMARY: The U.S. Fish and Wildlife Service (Service or we) prescribes final frameworks from which States may select season dates, limits, and other options for the 2017-18 migratory bird hunting seasons.
-The effect of this final rule is to facilitate the States' selection of hunting seasons and to further the annual establishment of the migratory bird hunting regulations.
-We annually prescribe frameworks, or outer limits, for dates and times when hunting may occur and the number of birds that may be taken and possessed in hunting seasons.
+SUMMARY: The U.S. Fish and Wildlife Service (hereinafter Service or we) is proposing to establish the 2018-19 hunting regulations for certain migratory game birds.
+We annually prescribe frameworks, or outer limits. for dates and times when hunting may occur and the number of birds that may be taken and possessed in hunting seasons.
 These frameworks are necessary to allow State selections of seasons and limits and to allow recreational harvest at levels compatible with population and habitat conditions.
-DATES: This rule takes effect on May 30,
+DATES: You must submit comments on the proposed migratory bird hunting frameworks by March 5, 2018.
+ADDRESSES: Comments: You may submit comments on the proposals by one of the following methods: